Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Pottsville SA2 is lower than average nationally.
-The median income is $45,138 while the average stands at $59,198.
-This contrasts with Rest of NSW's figures of a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $50,830 (median) and $66,663 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank modestly in Pottsville, between the 29th and 33rd percentiles.
+The median income is $45,138 and the average income stands at $59,198.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $50,830 for median income and $66,663 for average income as of September 2025.
+Census data reveals that household, family, and personal incomes in Pottsville rank modestly, between the 29th and 33rd percentiles.
 Distribution data shows that the largest segment comprises 32.5% earning $1,500 - $2,999 weekly (4,753 residents), reflecting patterns seen in the region where 29.9% similarly occupy this range.
-Housing affordability pressures are severe, with only 80.9% of income remaining, ranking at the 29th percentile and the area's SEIFA income ranking places it in the fifth decile.
+Housing affordability pressures are severe with only 80.9% of income remaining, ranking at the 29th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income